Most current, detailed COVID-19 information maintained by University Housing.

 - We are following regular updates from the World Health Organization (WHO) and the Centers for Disease Control (CDC).
 As new information emerges, University Housing will follow the recommended actions as directed by these entities.

-- Since the beginning of flu season, University Housing has been cleaning high traffic points such as doorknobs, handrails, drinking fountains, elevators, dining locations, laundry facilities, etc. even more frequently than usual.
+- University Housing has been cleaning high traffic points such as doorknobs, handrails, drinking fountains, elevators, dining locations, laundry facilities, etc. even more frequently than usual.

 University Housing Apartment Questions: